awerenne/energy-based-multimodal-attention/README.md

 # Energy-based Multi-Modal Attention (EMMA)

 This repository contains the implementation for my thesis 'Energy-based Multi-Modal Attention' at the Montefiore (Computer & Electrical Engineering) Institute of the University of Liège (2018-2019).
+The report can be found [here](https://github.com/Werenne/energy-based-multimodal-attention/blob/master/report/main.pdf).

-Author: Aurélien Werenne
+Author: Aurélien Werenne<br />
 Supervisor: Raphaël Marée

 ___